Feb 12th 2015

 by James Bash

 James Bash writes articles fora variety of publications, including magazines such as Opera America, OpenSpaces, Opera, MUSO, International Arts Manager, American Record Guide, Symphony, Opera Canada, and PSU Magazine.
 The newspapers include Crosscut, the San Francisco Chronicle, the Seattle Post-Intelligencer, The Oregonian, The Columbian, The Portland Tribune, The Register-Guard, and Willamette Week.
 James has also written a number of articles for the Oregon Arts Commission and contributed articles to the 2nd edition of the Grove Dictionary of American Music.
 James was a fellow to the 2008 NEA Journalism Institute for Classical Music and Opera.
-He is a member of the Music Critics Association of North America (mcana.org) and lives in Portland, Oregon with his wife, Kathy.
+He is a member of the Music Critics Association of North America (mcana.org) and lives in Portland.

 On Friday night (February 6) at Keller Auditorium, Sandra Piques Eddy gave one of the best performances of Carmen that anyone can possibly imagine.
 She captivated Portland Opera’s audience with a tantalizing combination of emotions that made Carmen absolutely bewitching.
 One moment, she could be playful and enticing and then sullen and calculating and then mean and derisive.
 Piques Eddy embodied it all with her beguiling mezzo and nuanced acting, which included flicking the ashes from her cigarette into the waiting palms of some poor schmuck.